AdobeDocs/experience-manager-65.en/help/sites-authoring/basic-handling.md

   ![View Settings - Configure Columnas](assets/bh-21.png)

   By default the **Name** column is shown, which makes up part of the URL for the page.
-In some cases the author might need to access ages that are in a different language and seeing the name of the page (which usually is unchanging) can be of great help if the author does not know the language of the page.
+Sometimes the author must access pages that are in a different language.
+Seeing the name of the page (which usually is unchanging) can be of great help if the author does not know the language of the page.

 * Change the order of items using the dotted vertical bar at the far right of each item in the list.